richard-sebos/articles/QubesOS/2025-10-30-Qubes-Network.md

 ---

-## 🗺️ Diagram: Visualizing the Network

-Create or insert a diagram that shows:

-* AppVMs
-* ProxyVMs
-* IP addresses
-* Direction of traffic (arrows)
-* VPN/TOR exit points

-> *(You can ask me to generate one from your data if you’d like.)*

----

-## 💡 Lessons Learned & Tips

-Share what you found insightful, frustrating, or surprising.
-Some ideas:

-* Using `/32` IPs for AppVMs makes them logically isolated
-* Even on the same subnet, firewall rules prevent VM-to-VM traffic
-* VPN failsafe is not built-in — needs explicit `iptables` rules
-* `sys-net` is never to be trusted — it's the attack surface

----

 ## ✅ Conclusion

 After weeks of tracing traffic, logging drops, and intentionally breaking things, one truth stands out: **Qubes doesn’t try to stop compromise — it limits the blast radius.** That containment mindset is the pattern cybersecurity needs as threats accelerate.